Spatial Cox processes in an infinite-dimensional framework: Real-data example

 \section{Real-data example}

 Data are reported by the Spanish National Statistical Institute, consisting of 432 monthly records on the number of respiratory disease mortality cases at the 48 Spanish provinces in the Iberian Peninsula, during the period 1980--2015.
-After suitable preprocessing of our original data set, trend model fitting is achieved in terms of a spatial heterogeneous 10th--degree polynomial.
-Hence, spatial functional residual correlation analysis is performed in the spectral domain, in terms of the SAR$\mathcal{H}$(1) model introduced in the previous section.
-Specifically, the main steps involved in the estimation algorithm implemented are the following.
+A spatial heterogeneous 10th--degree polynomial trend model fitting is achieved after suitable preprocessing of our original data set.
+Spatial functional residual correlation analysis is performed in the spectral domain, in terms of the SAR$\mathcal{H}$(1) model introduced in the previous section.
+Specifically, the main steps of the implemented estimation algorithm are the following.